Boolean & Field-Based Search

 When you type words or phrases into the Keywords search box, we use the latest machine learning and search technology to bring relevant results to the top.

-If you want more control over your search, you can use SeekOut's advanced Boolean search syntax.
+If you want more control over your search, you can use SeekOut's Boolean search syntax.

 Using Boolean Syntax